-Adopt a diet that has been proven to lower your risk for kidney disease, kidney stones, and heart disease!
-The DASH diet -- an acronym for Dietary Approaches to Stop Hypertension -- is aptly named as it has been shown to improve health by reducing blood pressure and therefore reducing the risk of heart and kidney diseases.
+Following the DASH diet is a great way to lower your risk of developing kidney and heart disease.
+Follow a diet that has been proven to lower your risk for kidney disease, kidney stones, and heart disease!
+The DASH diet, which stands for Dietary Approaches to Stop Hypertension (high blood pressure) -- is a good name because it has been shown to improve health by reducing blood pressure and therefore reducing the risk of heart and kidney diseases.

 Top Tips for Starting the DASH Diet